 Villages of Andalucía

-Andalucía is one of the most popular tourist destinations in Spain known for its attractive cities, culture, stunning beaches, and the famous Feria de Abril festival of Seville.
+Andalucía is one of the most popular tourist destinations for exploring Spain – known for its attractive cities, culture, stunning beaches, and the famous Feria de Abril festival of Seville.
 However, not just the usual spots but lesser popular destinations are also interesting.
 The beach town of Tarifa is one such place popular with surfers for its ideal weather and wind conditions.

 Another hidden gem is the white village of Arcos de la Frontera located on a hill that was named among the prettiest villages in Europe.
 Ronda is another pretty Andalusian village but more of a town, which is known to be the favourite spot of Ernest Hemingway.
 These villages will give you an unadulterated insight into the Andalusian culture, beauty, and cuisine.